 Montjuïc.
 On the Montjuïc hill visit the Miró Foundation, a huge collection of works by the Barcelona artist.
 The National Museum of Catalan Art, with altarpieces and detached frescoes from all over the region, is one of the finest collections of mediaeval art anywhere.
 Free afternoon for independent exploration.

 Pedralbes.
 Walk to some outstanding modernist buildings and decoration starting with Domènech i Montaner’s sumptuous Palau de la Música Catalana (concert hall).
 The grid-plan 19th-century Eixample is lined with houses and offices of unusual and disputable beauty such as Gaudí’s Casa Batlló, Casa Amatller and Palau Montaner.
 End the tour at the crypt of the Colònia Güell, Gaudí’s greatest work.
-Take the late-afternoon flight to London Heathrow, arriving c.
-7.35pm.
+Take the early-evening flight to London Heathrow, arriving c.
+7.45pm.

 Gijs van Hensbergen